Complaints and Dispute Resolution

 One-Breath Recap

 Trade errors get corrected internally with a cancel and rebill and the firm swallows the loss, while a price far off the market is a clearly erroneous transaction that only FINRA or the exchange can break.
-Complaints get reported to the supervisor, recorded at the office of supervisory jurisdiction, and disclosed on Form U4 once claimed damages or settlements cross their thresholds.
-Mediation is the voluntary, non-binding step; arbitration is the final, binding one; and class actions always head to court.
+Complaints get reported to the supervisor, recorded at the Office of Supervisory Jurisdiction, and disclosed on Form U4 once claimed damages or settlements cross their thresholds.
+Mediation is the voluntary, non-binding step; arbitration is the final, binding one, with a required class-action notice for any customer piggybacking on a certified claim; and class actions always head to court.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Complaints and Dispute Resolution unit for the complete lesson.
+Read the full Complaints and Dispute Resolution unit.